Guide to Paintbrushes for Acrylic Painting

 Paintbrush Sizes

 Paintbrushes come in a variety of sizes indicated by a number, usually on the handle.
 The numbers can start from 000 and go all the way up to 20.
 Be aware that different brands of paintbrushes in the same size can look different.
-Consider comparing brushes in person to ensure you’re getting the size you’re looking for.

 Each size of a paintbrush has its own purpose.
 Smaller brushes are used for detail work and fine lines, mid-sized brushes are the most versatile, and larger brushes can be used for washes or painting large areas.